Mike Fortun et al.

 That photograph of Diane in her barn in Texas is just a photograph to most people, but it is also data to an anthropologist, an identity I assume from time to time.
 It makes me happy that I have helped make this data not simply available to anyone with an internet connection, but easily discoverable.
 The difference is important: it's the difference that produces those search results, a difference metadata makes.

 Look at all those boxes in that image up there.
 They are full of stuff that, we'll see, is essential to the interpretation of Diane as badass.
-It's tempting to say those boxes in Diane's barn are stuffed with data, environmental data used in the legal action against Formosa Plastics, but they're really not.
-It's a further temptation to call it “raw data,” to get all scientific about it: unprocessed data that awaits its metadata to make it useful and make sense, but I think that would be an inferior choice, although a popular and indeed hegemonic one.
-They're just stuffed with stuff, although there is enough of it that we could call it Big Stuff.
-This Big Stuff is not Big Data, but Big Data’s future anterior, to get all fancy and French about it: it will have become Big Data.
+It's tempting to say those boxes in Diane's barn are stuffed with data, that would later be used as evidence in the legal action against Formosa Plastics, but that's not quite right.
+It's a further temptation to call all that stuff “raw data,” then, to get all scientific about it: unprocessed data that awaits something that will make it useful and make sense--metadata.
+I think that would be an inferior choice, although a popular and indeed hegemonic one.
+For now let's just say those boxes are just stuffed with stuff, although there is enough of it that we could call it Big Stuff.
+But this Big Stuff is not Big Data, but Big Data’s future anterior, to get all fancy and French about it: these boxes are full of stuff that will have become Big Data.

 And there is no Big Data without metadata.
 None.
 It never happens.
 So it's not just that metadata makes the difference between the availability and the discoverability of data; in a very real and important sense, metadata makes data "data."